In this guide

 While leaving less in your estate may be a tough decision, it can be a simple way to ensure your retirement savings last longer.

-Once you reach Age Pension age, even if you are not eligible for the Age Pension it’s worth applying for the Commonwealth Seniors Health Card (CSHC) issued by Services Australia.
+If you’re 67 or more and not receiving the Age Pension, you could be eligible for the Commonwealth Seniors Health Card (CSHC) issued by Services Australia.

 Benefits for cardholders include cheaper prescription (PBS) medicines, bulk-billed doctor visits (at your doctor’s discretion) and access to the Extended Medicare Safety Net – Concessional benefit.